eXist-db/atom-existdb/README.md

 ### Getting Started

-When activated the first time, the package tries to detect if it can connect to the eXist server and if the server-side support app is installed on the database instance.
+When activated the first time, the package tries to detect if it can connect to the eXist server and if the server-side support app is installed on the database instance (see the first screencast above).
 By default, the package assumes that eXist can be reached using the default URL: http://localhost:8080/exist, and the password for the admin user is empty.

 If you changed the default eXist configuration or would like to connect to a different instance, head to the package configuration page in Atom and change the settings for the server URI and user credentials accordingly.
 Afterwards, call the *Reconnect* command from the package menu in Atom.